yowainwright/datastructures/packages/linked-list/README.md

 ![Typed with TypeScript](https://flat.badgen.net/badge/icon/Typed?icon=typescript&label&labelColor=blue&color=555555)
 [![npm version](https://badge.fury.io/js/%40datastructures%2Flinked-list.svg)](https://badge.fury.io/js/%40datastructures%2Flinked-list)

+A minimal functional typed implementation of a linked list.

-The Linked List is a linear structure of Nodes.
-Each node is a seperate object.
+Linked lists are a linear structure of items.
+Each item is a seperate object.
-Each Node is made with a relationship to its nextNode.
+Each item is made with a relationship to its next item.

 ---